 Waimanalo Beach Park & Lokoea Beach Park

 Waimanalo Beach Park is one of the most beautiful beaches on Oahu.
 It’s known for its soft white sand and crystal clear water.
-The park is also a great place to go surfing, body boarding, or just relax in the sun.
+The park is also great for surfing, body boarding, or relaxing in the sun.

-Lokoea Beach Park is another great spot for swimming, sunbathing.
+Lokoea Beach Park is another great spot for swimming and sunbathing.
 The beach park is one of the most popular beaches on Oahu.

 This beach is known for its clear turquoise water and white sand beaches.
 Visitors can also enjoy snorkeling, diving, fishing, and boating in this area.

 Hanauma Bay Nature Preserve

 One of the most popular destinations on Oahu is the Hanauma Bay Nature Preserve.
 The bay is a beautiful, crescent-shaped beach that is perfect for swimming, snorkeling, and sunbathing.

 The nature preserve is home to a wide variety of marine life, including tropical fish, sea turtles, and dolphins.

 See Related: Best Tropical Vacation Spots in the World

 Best Place to Stay Near Stairway to Heaven